 The Tobacco Advertising and Promotion Act 2002

-- in the print media and on billboards as of the 14 February 2003
+- in the print media and on billboards as of 14 February 2003;

-- The Tobacco Advertising and Promotion Act banned tobacco advertising by direct mail and other kinds of promotions as of the 14 May 2003
+- by direct mail and other kinds of promotions as of 14 May 2003;

 - around sport on the 31 July 2003.

-In the case of Formula One Motor Racing the sport was allowed to continue to be associated with tobacco advertising until July 2005.
+In the case of Formula One Motor Racing, the sport was allowed to continue to be associated with tobacco advertising until July 2005.

-Regulations in relation to brand sharing also called indirect advertising were also introduced in 2003 to prohibit tying in tobacco products with other products such as Marlboro clothes and providing advertising that way.
+Regulations in relation to brand sharing – also called indirect advertising – were also introduced in 2003 to prohibit tying in tobacco products with other products such as Marlboro clothes and providing advertising that way.

 Throughout the European Union there is a partial ban on tobacco advertising which exists due to the EU Directive on Tobacco Advertising and Sponsorship.
 The Directive prohibits tobacco advertising with a cross border effect in the following kinds of media:

-- Press and other printed publications
+- press and other printed publications;

-- Information society services
+- information society services;